ivan-kleshnin/subjective-fullstack/project/vcs-control-area.md

 See https://twitter.com/adriancolyer/status/790455299450732544
 and https://twitter.com/adriancolyer/status/790817674964197376

-Until than, including `node_modules` under VCS can be considered a practical choice for some cases.
+Until then, including `node_modules` under VCS can be considered a practical choice for some cases.